lineality/ReadMe_Adventures/Learn_NLP__Dungeon_of_Scrolls/scene_01/ReadMe.txt

 in the directory (folder) that your command terminal is open in.
 (This file may be updated as well.)

+3. (quasi spoiler)
-3. Since it is lying on the bar-counter in front of you, you can 'access' the inn's guest-register.
+Since it is lying on the bar-counter in front of you, you can 'access' the inn's guest-register.
 Check your file directory again.
 (This will help you to answer